Understanding love and habit

 - 👉 Do you have meaningful conversations and shared experiences that help you grow together?

-- 👉 Do tensions/arguments disappear quickly?
+- 👉 Do tensions or arguments resolve quickly?

 - 👉 Are you sexually fulfilled?